LGBTQ people in science

-History of LGBT people in science
+History of LGBTQ+ people in science

 Magnus Hirschfeld, a German physician and sexologist, was one of the first advocates for homosexual and transgender rights.
 Hirschfeld was most well known for his sexual theories and for activism.
 In 1897 Hirschfeld created the first sexual rights organization, the Scientific Humanitarian Community, which aimed to explore and defend the rights of homosexuals.
 As one of the first advocates for homosexual rights, Hirschfeld faced a great amount of backlash from newspapers claiming, for example, that "abnormal propensities" should be distanced from "mainstream medicine".
 Hirschfeld was attacked by Nazis for being gay and Jewish, and he was beaten, sacked, and had his books burned.
 He was eventually forced into exile in France.

 John Maynard Keynes, an English economist, changed the ideology and practice of macroeconomics, and his ideas formed the school of thought known as Keynesian economics.
 Keynes's romantic relationships early in his life were only with other men.
 He had many sexual encounters with other men and he was open about these affairs.
 Several communities, in which Keynes was involved with, such as the Bloomsbury Group, and the Cambridge Apostles were accepting towards Keynes's homosexuality.
 People who opposed Keynes's ideas used his sexuality to attack his work.
 In Keynes's later years he began to pursue affairs with women.
 In 1925, Keynes married well-known Russian ballerina, Lydia Lopokova.

 Writer, physician, tubercular radiologist, and transsexual Alan L. Hart made great strides in tuberculosis detection after earning his master's degree in radiology from the University of Pennsylvania in 1928.
 Hart sought psychiatric help from his professor, J. Allen Gilbert, for his "abnormal" attraction to women previous to his transition.
 The treatment of Hart was documented in the case study "Homosexuality and Its Treatment" in 1920.
 Hart requested a full hysterectomy, claiming he felt that he deserved to be sterilized for his "abnormal inversions".

 Alan Turing was a mathematician, computer scientist, logician, cryptanalyst, philosopher, and theoretical biologist.
 A key figure in twentieth-century science, Turing led a group of cryptanalysts during World War II that successfully cracked the German Enigma machine, an achievement that significantly contributed to the Allied victory.
 His work not only helped shorten the war but also laid the foundation for modern computing and artificial intelligence.

 Despite his monumental contributions, Turing faced persecution due to his sexuality.
 In 1952, Turing was charged with "gross indecency" when his homosexuality was revealed—an offense under British law at the time.
 Rather than face imprisonment, Turing accepted hormone therapy, a form of chemical castration, which severely impacted his health and well-being.
 Two years later, in 1954, Turing died from cyanide poisoning, widely believed to be suicide.
 Much of his wartime work remained classified under the Official Secrets Act, and his scientific achievements were largely overshadowed by his prosecution during his lifetime.